mouloud240/Nestjs-redis/README.md

 The NestJS Redis Module includes a caching interceptor that automatically caches method responses based on configurable parameters.

+To use the interceptor, you need to import the `RedisModule` on the scope of the usage unless the module is set to global.
 ### Basic Usage

 To use the Redis interceptor in a controller or service method, apply the `@UseInterceptors()` decorator: